livingdocsIO/documentation/content/enterprise/guides/workflows/proofreading-dashboard.md

 ## Goal

-Our goal of this walkthrough is to show how to set up a "Custom Realtime Proofreading Task Dashboard".
+Our goal of this walkthrough is to show how to set up a Proofreading Task Dashboard with Realtime Collaboration.

 Key features
 - You have your own dashboard with your own design card